Koosha-E-Khorasani/Koosha-E-Khorasani/README.md

 ---

 ### 🚀 About Me
-- 🏦 Developer in big fintech companies: Built  **core banking systems** for my country’s Central Bank and payment gateways for other service providers — where mistakes weren’t an option.
+- 🏦 Built **core banking systems** for the Central Bank + payment gateways for other service providers (where mistakes weren’t an option).
-- 🤖 Co-founded a start-up: wrote code, managed the product as a scrum master, negotiated with investors, talked with customers, and eventually sold it (they gave me an offer I couldn’t refuse 💰🐴).
+- 🤖 **Co-founded a start-up:** wrote code, ran scrums, negotiated with investors, talked to customers, and eventually sold it (they gave me an offer I couldn’t refuse 💰🐴).
 - 🥷 Survived other people’s start-ups too: learned how to not sleep, meet deadlines, and worship coffee.
-- 👨‍💼 Mentored in the **LFX Mentorship Program (Hyperledger Foundation)** — basically a product manager role with scrums, backlogs, and reports.
+- 👨‍💼 Mentored in the LFX Mentorship Program (Hyperledger Foundation) — basically a product manager role with scrums, backlogs, and reports.
 - 👨‍🏫 Certified Android development trainer — taught both beginners and intermediates.
+- 🧑‍🎓 MSc in Computer Science, **University of Manitoba** — thesis on **post-quantum cryptography and trust models for blockchain interoperability** 👉 [Read my thesis here](https://mspace.lib.umanitoba.ca/server/api/core/bitstreams/decea942-1b50-467c-a8b3-9f0afb80b4f1/content)

 ---